-In the past Benitec Limited has generated revenue from its operations through two activities: revenue from customers and revenue from government research and development grants.
-In the fiscal year ended June 30, 2020, the Company generated funds primarily from capital raising activities.
+The Company currently generates revenue from our operations through two activities: revenue from customers and revenue from government research and development grants.
 The Company has not generated any revenues from the sales of products.
 Revenues from licensing fees and interest income are included in the revenue from customers line item on our statements of operations and comprehensive income (loss).
 The Research and Development Tax Incentive is recognized as Government research and development grants.

-Our licensing fees have been generated through the licensing of our ddRNAi technology to biopharmaceutical companies, and in the fiscal yearended June 30, 2019, revenue was generated through a License and Collaboration Agreement with Axovant Sciences (the "Axovant Agreement").
+Our licensing fees have been generated through the licensing of our ddRNAi technology to biopharmaceutical companies, and in the fiscal year-ended June 30, 2019, revenue was generated through a Licensing and Collaboration Agreement with Axovant Sciences (the "Axovant Agreement").

-The following table sets forth a summary of our revenues for each of the periods set forth below:
+The following tables set forth a summary of our revenues for each of the periods set forth below:

-Year En Year Ended June 30,
+Year Ende d June 30,

-2020 2019
+2019 2018

-(U) 5\$'000)
+(US\$ 000)

 Revenues:

-Revenues from customers \$ 97 \$ 11,551
+Revenues from customers \$11,551 \$ 292

-Government research and development grants 5 648
+Government research and development grants 648 3,098

-Total revenues \$ 102 \$ 12,199
+Total revenues \$12,199 \$ 3,390